openstack/neutron/doc/source/devref/quality_of_service.rst

 That approach is less flexible than linux-htb, Queues and OvS QoS profiles, which we may explore in the future, but which will need to be used in combination with openflow rules.

+An ingress bandwidth limit is effectively configured on the port by setting Queue and OvS QoS profile with linux-htb type for port.

 The Open vSwitch DSCP marking implementation relies on the recent addition of the ovs_agent_extension_api OVSAgentExtensionAPI to request access to the